khaors/geocompr/main.md

 The book's development can be divided into four main phases:

-1. Foundations
+1. Basic methods
-2. Basic applications
+2. Applied geocomputation
-3. Geocomputation methods
+3. Advanced methods
-4. Advanced applications
+4. Geocomputation in the wild

 Currently we are working on Part 3.
 New chapters will be added to this website as the project progresses, hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr), which rebuilds the book each time its source code changes, and provides a visual indicator that reports the build status: